Drilling fluid: Types

-On a drilling rig, mud is pumped from the mud pits through the drill string, where it sprays out of nozzles on the drill bit, thus cleaning and cooling the drill bit in the process.
+On a drilling rig, mud is pumped from the mud pits through the drill string, where it jets out of nozzles on the drill bit, thus clearing away cuttings and cooling the drill bit in the process.
 The mud then carries the crushed or cut rock ("cuttings") up the annular space ("annulus") between the drill string and the sides of the hole being drilled, up through the surface casing, where it emerges from the top.
 Cuttings are then filtered out with either a shale shaker or the newer shale conveyor technology, and the mud returns to the mud pits.
 The mud pits allow the drilled "fines" to settle and the mud to be treated by adding chemicals and other substances.

-The returning mud may contain natural gases or other flammable materials which will collect in and around the shale shaker / conveyor area or in other work areas.
-Because of the risk of a fire or an explosion if they ignite, special monitoring sensors and explosion-proof certified equipment is commonly installed, and workers are trained in safety precautions.
+The returning mud may contain natural gases or other flammable materials which will collect in and around the shale shaker/conveyor area or in other work areas.
+Because of the risk of a fire or an explosion, special monitoring sensors and explosion-proof certified equipment are commonly installed, and workers are trained in safety precautions.
 The mud is then pumped back down the hole and further re-circulated.
-After testing, the mud is treated periodically in the mud pits to ensure it has desired properties that optimize and improve drilling efficiency and borehole stability.
+The mud properties are tested, with periodic treating in the mud pits to ensure it has desired properties to optimize drilling efficiency and provide borehole stability.

 Function

-The functions of a drilling mud can be summarized as:
+The functions of a drilling mud can be summarized as follows:

 Remove well cuttings

 Drilling fluid carries the rock excavated by the drill bit up to the surface.
 Its ability to do so depends on cutting size, shape, and density, and speed of fluid traveling up the well (annular velocity).
 These considerations are analogous to the ability of a stream to carry sediment.
 Large sand grains in a slow-moving stream settle to the stream bed, while small sand grains in a fast-moving stream are carried along with the water.
-The mud viscosity is an important property, as cuttings will settle to the bottom of the well if the viscosity is too low.
+The mud viscosity and gel strength are important properties, as cuttings will settle to the bottom of the well if the viscosity is too low.